graphql-rules/graphql-rules/docs/rules/06-mutations/mutation-payload-query.md

+---
+path: '/rules/mutation-payload-query'
-### 6.6.3.
-In the mutation response, return a field of type Query.
+title: '6.6.3.
+In the mutation response, return a field of type Query.'
+---

 If your mutations return a Payload type, be sure to add a query field with the Query type to it.